ShamWuo/CodeTyper/README.md

 4. Hit **Export GIF** when you like the playback, or **Compile & Save** to stash it in the library panel.

 ## Pause Directives
+## Language Selection

+The app auto-detects the language for syntax highlighting, but you can override it at any time:

+- Use the **Language** combobox to search for a language or select **auto** to return to detection.
+- Highlight.js powers most languages, while JavaScript/TypeScript still fall back to the custom highlighter if the CDN script fails to load.
+- The selection carries through to GIF exports so rendered frames match the preview.

 Use `Tpyr.wait()` anywhere in your code to insert a natural pause while keeping the text intact.